Behzad-Amanpour/Projects/Medial Image Processing/Classification_Chest_Xray_Keras/README.md

 # **Chest_Xray using Deep Learning and Keras Library**
 ![photo](https://i.imgur.com/jZqpV51.png)

-This is an Educational Project for Graduates to practise the following tasks.
+This is an Educational Project for Graduates to practise the following tasks:
 *I do not claim any innovation or outstanding performance.*

 1. Image Classification using Deep Learning and Keras Library.